Yoav666s/dnd-wiki/collections/_classes/rogue/master-of-mischief.md

 You are able to move at normal speed without breaking the effects of this spell.

 ## [Folly Spectacle](/spells/folly-spectacle/)
-Creatures have disadvantage on saving throws made against this spell.
+Creatures have disadvantage on saving throws made against this spell if they are engaged in combat with another creature.

 ## [Fling](/spells/fling/)
 This spell's damage dice are replaced for you with 1d10 instead of 1d8, and 1d6 instead of 1d4.

 ## [Minor Phantasm](/spells/minor-phantasm)
-???
+As long as a creature is actively distracted by the effects of this spell, attacks against it have advantage.

 ## [Subterfuge](/spells/subterfuge/)
-You may cast this spell as your free interaction, affecting no more than one distraction.
+You may cast this spell in order to distract a creature.
+The next attack against it has advantage until the your next turn.

 ---

 # Precarious Riposte
 Starting at 13th level, your mischievous incantations become instinctual, allowing you to cast them in a repertoire of unique reactions.
-If you do so through an [Elegant Improvisation](#elegant-improvisation), you don't need to spend additional flair points.

 ## Deceitful Dodge
 If you're [specialized](#mischievous-incantations) in the [Deceitful Maneuver](/spells/deceitful-maneuver/) cantrip, you learn the **Deceitful Dodge**.
 When you're targeted by an attack that relies on sight, you may use your reaction to cast Deceitful Maneuver to give it disadvantage.